Don’t let Digital Porch Pirates Ruin the Holidays

 Open Banking is the structured and secure consumer-permissioned sharing of data via open banking APIs between financial service providers.
 Unlike Open Finance, Open Banking is limited to retail and investment banking.
 Check out this blog post to understand more about what is Open Banking and see examples.

-Open Finance is the next step beyond Open Banking, enabling access and sharing of consumer data to even more financial products and services — not just banking.
+Open Finance enables access and sharing of consumer data to even more financial products and services — not just banking, like Open Banking.
 This includes loans, consumer credit, investments, and pensions.
 It also enables wider integration of financial data with non-financial industries, such as healthcare and government.
-In Open Finance, consumers grant trusted third parties access to their financial footprint for better experiences and personalized solutions to improve financial wellness.
+In Open Finance, consumers can grant trusted third parties access to their entire financial footprint for better experiences and personalized solutions to improve financial wellness.

 Want to learn more about Open Finance?
 View more Open Finance resources.